 - There must be a correspondence between a student’s academic interests and programmatic focus and the department’s programs, evaluated on the basis of the student’s statement of purpose and previous preparation.
 Candidates for admission to the doctoral program must have the support of one faculty member within whose general area the student proposes to work.
 The number of Ph.D candidates to be admitted annually is determined by the availability of faculty in the students’ fields, but will ordinarily not exceed ten per year.

 - The student’s apparent potential for graduate study as evidenced by the previous academic record and relevant achievements is very important.
-The department requires a GPA of 3.0 for regular admission, in a system where 4.0 represents “A.”
+The department requires a GPA of 3.0 for regular admission for the MA and a GPA of 3.5 for the PhD, in a system where 4.0 represents “A.”

 - Non-native speakers must demonstrate proficiency in English adequate for a satisfactory performance in graduate studies.
-The Graduate College and the department requires a minimum TOEFL score of 550 or 213 (CBT) or 79 (iBT).
+The Graduate College has specified acceptable English Proficiency credentials listed here.